salmogl/informedMetricCode/README.md

 Run the script "mainLocalMah.m".

-To obtain Fig. 16 and Fig. 17 in the paper, change the value of the variable knn:
+To obtain Fig. 16 and Fig. 17 in the paper, change the following variables:

 knn 	= 10 : 5 :60;
+pIter 	= 20;

 Note that runing with this setting will take a long time.